belovedpearl/AfricanRecipes-PP4/README.md

 ## Update Recipe Image Input

 * When testing, I realised that the default word next to 'No file chosen' on the image field was overflowing its box.

       * Inspecting with devtool and adding font size 10px to it fix this.
 I also decided to make the lettering bold for clear visibility.

 ## Missing Navbar Toggler

 * On viewing the site live browser, I realised that the bootstrap toggler was not present.
 On further look, I discovered that it is still active but just not showing.

      * Since it is navbar there must have been a deletion by mistake.
 Although frustrating because the search for what is wrong took days, I finally realised that the class responsible for the toggler display has been deleted.

-    Adding the missing bootstrap class fixed this issue.
+      Adding the missing bootstrap class **navlight** fixed this issue.

 ## Image Size Bug
 * I noted that uploaded images on posts have varying heights.

       * Adding height and margin to the post image solved this

 ## Flash Messages

 * My mentor noted that the initial time of 2000ms delay on the flash message before disapppearance seem too small.

      * Adding 500ms more delay fixed this.

 ## Likes and Dislike Message Bug

 * I noticed that after setting up the like and dislike feature, a user can add like to a recipe and at the same time add dislike to it.

       * Adding an if statement to check and remove one if the other is already present fixed this.

 ## Country Dropdown List
 * I noticed the country list was too long (as I have many afrrican countries to add), which to me reduces good user experience and it will be covering too much of the page content.

-   * Adding max-height and overflow property to the dropdown menu style fixed this, so I am ablt to add in more countries without fear of covering up the landing page.
+     * Adding max-height and overflow property to the dropdown menu style fixed this, so I was able to add in more countries without fear of covering up the landing page.

 ## Home Page Validation Bug

 * While validating the homepage, I got the error of "Multiple use of id values" on the template.

       * The thought of adding a unique number at the end of the id values with the recipe primary keys fixed this.

 ## Heroku Deployment Bug